Registering on and logging in to SAP Business Network: A guide for businesses

 Tip: You can select the checkbox next to “Use my email as my username” above the Username field to use the same email address for both your contact and your username.

-A screenshot of the User Account information section on the SAP Ariba Registration page.
+A screenshot of the User Account information section on the SAP Business Network Register page.

 Step 4